LakshmiPrasannan/People_Counting_OpenVINO/WRITEUP.md

     * Logic to find the number of persons detected in a frame and the total count of people appeared in the frame
         * Person is detected if the output tensors have probability value greater than a particular threshold
         * If a new person enters the frame, person_detected counter is incremented and the last count of persons in the frame is updated
-        * The duration is incremented as the person stays in the frame, i.e. when the probability threshold is greater in the same loop
+        * The duration is calculated as the person stays in the frame, i.e. when the probability threshold is greater in the same loop
-        * By understanding the Inference time for the model and video's time taken have chosen 3s value as condition to update the total count
+        * By understanding the Inference time for the model and video's time taken I have chosen 15s value as condition to update the total count as well as the previous duration.
+        * If the current duration is found to be greater than the previous duration and the total counted person is not 1 (i.e. the person is not the first person on the frame), an alert message is printed on the frame.
-    * person_detected, counter_total and duration to the MQTT server
+    * current_count, total_count and duration to the MQTT server, where duration and total_count are published together and current_count is published after every loop.
     * for the user to quit explicitly key_break is provided The command to run this program is as below:

-***python main.py -i resources/Pedestrian_Detect_2_1_1.mp4 -m frozen_inference_graph.xml -l /opt/intel/openvino/deployment_tools/inference_engine/lib/intel64/libcpu_extension_sse4.so -d CPU -pt 0.6 | ffmpeg -v warning -f rawvideo -pixel_format bgr24 -video_size 768x432 -framerate 24 -i - http://0.0.0.0:3004/fac.ffm***
+***python main.py -i resources/Pedestrian_Detect_2_1_1.mp4 -m frozen_inference_graph.xml -l /opt/intel/openvino/deployment_tools/inference_engine/lib/intel64/libcpu_extension_sse4.so -d CPU -pt 0.4 | ffmpeg -v warning -f rawvideo -pixel_format bgr24 -video_size 768x432 -framerate 24 -i - http://0.0.0.0:3004/fac.ffm***

 ## Explaining Custom Layers
 ![Architecture](https://github.com/LakshmiPrasannan/People_Counting_OpenVINO/blob/master/Faster_R_CNN_Architecture.png)